-Microsoft’s latest iteration of its relational database application, SQL Server 2012
+Microsoft’s latest iteration of its relational database application, SQL Server 2012, did the same.

 So, seeing as Yellowfin and SQL Server 2012 are aligned in their respective missions to enable organizations to explore and leverage their proliferating data sources, a partnership seemed only natural.